kcbhamu/MD-Simulation--Gromacs/README.md

 # Gromacs-MD
-Gromacs MD Run from CHARMM-Gui and Results Analysis
+Gromacs MD: How to run from CHARMM-Gui, and following Results Analysis